 If you’re into backpacking, you won’t want to compromise on weight.
 Polyester tents with fiberglass poles provide the lightest structure.
-And a 3.5 pounds tall tent for two persons is generally a good option.
+And a 3.5 pounds tall tent for two people is generally a good option.

 Are you going to travel by car and don’t need to worry too much about size and weight?
 Then your range of choices will significantly expand.

 And you can consider slightly heavier tents.
 Those might throw in some aluminum poles, for extra stability, and could go up to 4.5 pounds, on average.
-A decent weight for a tall 4 person tent would be around 5.5 pounds.
+A decent weight for a tall 4-person tent would be around 5.5 pounds.

 A tall tent makes use of extra fabric and longer poles.
 As you can imagine, the more and the larger the pieces are, the more complex the setup may be.

 Nevertheless, if you have minimal camping and tent setup knowledge, you’ll find your way around most models.
-Whether it’s a tall dome tent or a tall pop up tent, it will still rely on the classy parts.
+Whether it’s a tall dome tent or a tall pop-up tent, it will still rely on the classy parts.